IsaccoSordo/tezos-small/README.md

 Build artifacts will be stored in the `dist/tezos-small` directory.

----

-## 🧪 Testing
+## Testing

-This project follows comprehensive testing best practices with full test coverage for components, services, interceptors, and UI elements.
+The project includes unit tests for components, services, interceptors, and UI elements.

 ### Prerequisites

-Ensure you're using **Node.js v20.19+ or v22.12+** for running tests.
+Node.js v20.19+ or v22.12+ is required for running tests.
 The project uses Angular 21's testing infrastructure.

 ### Run Unit Tests